 How to Choose the Best Crypto to Invest Today: Short Term vs. Long Term

-Short-term trading and long-term investing are different games.
-They require distinct mindsets, tools, and rules.
-Understanding that difference improves outcomes for anyone investing in cryptocurrency.
+Short-term trading and long-term investing are fundamentally different.
+They require different assumptions, tools, and decision rules.
+Clarifying that difference helps reduce avoidable mistakes.

 Short-Term Choice: Which Crypto Fits Right Now?